FLMRobert/OpenLedModule/CONTRIBUTING.md

 The OpenLedModule project has many different aspects.
 The most obvious aspects are LED module technology and design of LED lamps.
-But this does not mean that only electrical engineers or LED lighting experts can contribute to this project.
+But this does NOT mean that only electrical engineers or LED lighting experts might contribute to this project.

-The OpenLedModule project has also the important aspect of providing everyone with LED lighting technology, no matter how deep your knowledge about LED lighting is.
+The OpenLedModule project has also the important goal of providing everyone with LED lighting technology, no matter how deep their knowledge about LED lighting might be.

 So there are three main areas where you can contribute to this project:
-- Improving OpenLedModule technology: improve the existing designs and develop new module/lamp designs
+- *Improving OpenLedModule technology and design:* improve the existing module/lamp designs and develop new designs
-- Using OpenLedModule technology: build OpenLedModule lamps, report design bugs or feature requests
+- *Using OpenLedModule technology:* build OpenLedModule lamps and report design bugs or feature requests
-- Spreading the news: talk about OpenLedModule, show it to your friends, or even hold an OpenLedModule workshop
+- *Spreading the news:* talk about OpenLedModule, show it to your friends, help with documentation, or even hold an OpenLedModule workshop

 Here are more details on how to contribute: